dreamsome/onesuper.github.com/_posts/technium/2013-06-14-sign-extension.md

 In C language, it's always safe to save a short value in an integer variable, whereas the other way around is not permitted.
 Why?

 When dumping a 16-bit signed number to a 32-bit variable, the computer needs to do some extra work, making sure the **meaning** of the value remains the same.
-It needs to **sign extend** the value.
+It needs to **sign-extend** the value.

 Briefly speaking, to extend a positive/negative number simply requires padding the old value with 0s/1s on the left side.
 But why?